asierra01/ibm_db_test/README.md

 ```
 python compile_code_spserver_udfsrv.py
 ```
 This will compile spserver with some local modifications and udfsrv (under win64, linux or darwin).
-Next, copy the resulting (so, dll) to the DB2 function directory
+Next, it will copy the resulting (so, dll) to the DB2 function directory

 to run the test
 ```
 python -m unittest cli_test_cases
 python -m unittest ibm_db_test_cases
 python -m unittest oci_test
+python tbload\tbload.py
 ```
 Another way to run the test, edit/change conn.ini, set
 ```